 If you genuinely want your community to flourish, you should start with rewarding your top contributors; this gives a sense of appreciation and motivates other community members to engage in your content actively.
-This reward could be anything from a discount voucher to a free giveaway or a social media shout-out, anything that would make them happy.
+This reward could be anything from a discount voucher to a free giveaway or a social media shout-out that gets them more TikTok followers, anything that would make them happy.

 Analyze your social media data to find out who your top contributors are.
 These will be the people responsible for growing your social media community.
 Motivate these members to share their own content and spark exciting conversations on your social profiles bringing their contributions into the spotlight.

 Create content for your top fans, share their stories, interview them or share their videos.
 Invite them to co-create content with your organization focused on why they love your brand.
 All of these would make members feel connected with your social community.

 Social media is a land of wonder; here, every person can make a huge impact, and when this number rises, it can turn out to be a game-changer for any business or brand.
 Remember it does not always sell! sell! sell!
 On social media, use these platforms to deliver value to your customers.
 Take their feedback and respond to them.
 They are the ones who really matter, and through their feedback, your brand can adapt to changing times.
 This would help create brand awareness and pave the way for building an engaged social media community for your brand.